wwoods/git-results/README.md

 Usage
 -----

-Simply put git-results somewhere on your PATH.
-Then from a git repository,
+Put git-results somewhere on your PATH.
+Then from a git repository, type:
-type:

     git results -h